 - The LCD on the failed controller is off.
-The LCD on the surviving controller displays controller failure message. - The surviving controller sounds an alarm. - The "ATTEN" LED is flashing on the existing controller. - The surviving controller sends event messages to notify of controller failure.
+The LCD on the surviving controller displays controller failure message. - The surviving controller sounds an alarm. - The "ATTEN" LED is flashing on the existing controller. - The surviving controller sends event messages to notify of controller failure (indicating its partner has failed).